Whether you’re a person living with diabetes or not, it’s important to understand the different types of sugars and

 Do artificial sweeteners cause insulin resistance?

-Some research does support the idea that artificial sweeteners make people crave sweet things more and could increase insulin resistance, but this is not conclusive.
+Some small research studies indicated artificial sweeteners may make people crave sweet things more and could increase insulin resistance, but this data is not conclusive.

 Do artificial sugars give us a sweet tooth?

 It’s easy to see how consistent exposure to intensely sweet things can create a preference for (aka, craving) sweet foods, but this is not decisively documented in the research.
 Many of the artificial sweeteners are infinitely sweeter than actual sugar.

 How much is too much for artificial sweeteners?